HP319193/prisme.ai/README.md

 Our mission is to help developers to enjoy their daily work.

-Connect everything, automate everthing, show everywhere and enjoy.
+Connect everything, automate everything, show everywhere and enjoy.

 Prisme.ai allows you to collect the interactions of Apps: an app can be a customer channel (phone, mail, live chat, social networks, sms, form...) or software (CRM, ERP, AD, DMP, Analytics. ..) or your Custom App.